 Customization

 Every business has unique needs.
-Customize fields, forms, and user interfaces to fit the specific needs of your organization.
+The best ticketing system is the one that can enable you to customize fields, forms, and user interfaces to fit the specific needs of your organization.

 The customer service ticketing software should be customizable to adapt to different workflow processes and branding requirements.